broadinstitute/cromwell/docs/cromwell_features/CallCaching.md

 If Cromwell sees that the file paths for a candidate cache hit have a blacklisted prefix, Cromwell will quickly fail the copy attempt without doing any potentially expensive I/O.

-Path prefix blacklisting could be supported by any backend type though it is currently implemented only for Google (PAPI) backends.
+Path prefix blacklisting could be supported by any backend type though it is currently implemented only for Google backends.
 For Google backends the GCS bucket is considered the prefix for blacklisting purposes.

 ***Call cache whitelisting***

 In a multi-user environment where access to job outputs may be restricted among different users, it can be useful to limit cache hits to those that are more likely to actually be readable for cache hit copies.
 Cromwell now supports a `call_cache_hit_path_prefixes` workflow option for this purpose.
-This is particularly useful in the PAPI backend where the workflow root can be specified in workflow options via `jes_gcs_root`.
+This is particularly useful in the GCP Batch backend where the workflow root can be specified in workflow options via `gcp_batch_gcs_root`.
 The value of `call_cache_hit_path_prefixes` should be an array of strings representing
 prefixes that call cache hit output files should have in order to be considered as a cache hit.
-Using PAPI as an example and assuming Alice and Bob have made their data accessible to each other, Alice could submit a workflow with these options:
+Assuming Alice and Bob have made their data accessible to each other, Alice could submit a workflow with these options:

 ```
 {